kubeckaj/JKCS.py-Manual/docs/source/Inputfile.rst

 ------------------------

 This section defines parameters for submitting JKCS to (super)computer cluster.
-JKCS communicates with 3rd-party programs that are further abreviated as: ABC = ABCluster, XTB, G16 = Gaussian16, and ORCA.
+JKCS communicates with 3rd-party programs that are further abbreviated as: ABC = ABCluster, XTB, G16 = Gaussian16, and ORCA.
 For each program, the following parameters need to be specified:

 :guilabel:`MAXTASKS`